petermacdonald/icg_csv_import/README.md

 ICG Main site:  https://sites.google.com/site/islandoraconsortiagroup/home

-This modules provisions .csv import of metadata into a pre-existing Islandora collection creating a new fedora object with a MODS datastream for each row in the file.
+This modules provisions .csv import of metadata into a pre-existing Islandora collection creating a new fedora object with a MODS datastream for each row in the .csv file.

 ## Requirements